Check out our latest free video – 4 steps to incredible story maps Watch now

 Encryption

-All data is encrypted between client and server communications using TLS (SSL) and we also have HTTP Strict Transport Security (HSTS) with long duration deployed on any app server.
-In addition to this, all data is encrypted at rest.
+All data in transit between client and server is encrypted using TLS 1.2 or higher.
+HTTP Strict Transport Security (HSTS) is deployed on all application servers.
+All data is encrypted at rest.
 All passwords are hashed and salted.

 You can view our SSL report here